 Support the Weidner Foundation Financially

 The Weidner Foundation is a registered 501(c)3 nonprofit organization that depends on the financial support of numerous individuals to keep the legacy of John Weidner alive.
-We are currently fundraising to achieve three goals: 1) to produce a high quality film about the Dutch-Paris Line; 2) to establish an annual John Henry Weidner Award to be given to a person or organization engaged in forms of courageous and selfless action for humanity; and 3) to hold an annual event to aid refugees displaced by conflict and persecution in the present.
+We are currently fundraising to establish an annual John Henry Weidner Award to be given to a person or organization engaged in forms of courageous and selfless action for humanity.
 Visit our “Support” page to become a financial contributor and help keep the Weidner legacy alive in these concrete ways.